pnnl/cst/run/python/osw_federates/README.md

 (which is created if it didn't already exist).
 You can view the CSV files `da_price_results.csv`, `da_reserve_results.csv`, `rt_price_results.csv`, and `rt_dispatch_results.csv`.
 There is also an h5 file created which contains all results.

+## Execution (Docker)

+### Prerequisites

+It will be necessary to have a Docker account to proceed with execution.
+Ensure that you can log in to Docker before proceeding.
+Accessing the Docker container must be done through gage.
+Please contact your project lead if you are unable to access gage.
+To access gage from your command line, run `ssh {username}@gage.pnl.gov` in your command line and input your password.

+Once in gage, clone the Copper/Co-Sim Toolbox repository: `integrate_egret` branch.

+**Note that the `copper/run` directory is mounted to the Docker container, so any change made to anything under this directory on gage will change inside of the Docker container as well!**

+### Accessing the Docker constainer

+Ensure that you are logged into gage before proceeding.
+Navigate inside of the Copper repo execute the command `source venv/bin/activate`.
+Ensure the environment is active before proceeding.
+It is also necessary to follow the **Setting up the PNNL environmental variables** instructions under **Execution (Locally)**.

+To access the Docker image, navigate to the `copper/scripts` directory and run `./runcosim.sh`.
+This will take you inside of the Docker container.

+Currently, gage only has access to one commercial optimization solver, cplex.
+It is necessary to add cplex to your path variable.
+This can be done by executing the command `export PATH=$PATH:/home/worker/tenv/ibm/cplex/bin/x86-64_linux`.

+### Setting up your test scenario

+The steps here are identical to those in this section under **Execution (Locally)** with a few notable changes.
+First, the H5 file we are using for runs is inside of the `home/worker` directory of the Docker image.
+The Docker does not have access to the ECOMP shared drive, so please ensure use the path to the H5 file already inside of the container.

+Lastly, to run the `runner.py`, it is necessary to use `python3 runner.py`.
+If you receive a Permission denied error after running that prevents creation of the shell script, you will need to navigate to the `copper/run` directory and change your permissions by executing `chmod -R 775 *`.

+### Executing your scenario

+Running the `runner.py` will automatically create a shell file titled `{scenario_name}.sh`.
+In its present form, this shell file is NOT compatible with `osw_tso.py`.
+For now, it is best to modify the shell file to match the form of the `runner.sh` (see this section under **Execution (Locally)** for more details on the `runner.sh`). **We are currently working to make this process better, so expect changes here soon.**

+**Note that files cannot be modified within the Docker container.
+You must exit the container, modify the appropriate file within the `copper/run` directory on gage, and then re-enter the Docker container.**

+Once you have a modified shell file, you can start a scenario with `./{scenario_name}.sh`.
+You may view the rolling output with the command `tail -f {log_name}.log}`.
+Results can then be retrieved by following the **Retrieving your results** section of **Execution (Locally)**.